ivandotv/grant-server/README.md

 Few things to keep in mind when using the docker image.

 - Server is started in `/opt/grant-server` directory inside the container.
-- Make sure that exposed port is the same as in the `config.json` file.
+- Make sure that the exposed port is the same as in the configuration file.
 - If you mount only the external config file: `-v config.json:/opt/grant-server/config.json` Automatic reloading of the server will not work, because the server will not **see** the changes in the file.
   Better option is to mount the **directory** where configuration file is located: `-v /config-dir:/opt/grant-server/config-dir` and then pass the `-c` flag to the container like so: `-c config/config.json`.